Skip to main content

 Satin crepe fabric

-Satin's gloss on one side, crepe's slight texture on the other.
+Satin's gloss on one side, crepe's slight texture on the other, so the same length of cloth can read glossy or matte depending which face is cut out.
 Drapes well, photographs richly, and works for most evening silhouettes.
 Wrinkles, so steam between wears.

 3. Georgette